Elizabeth9-77/Scales-Tails-V2/README.md

 ## User View - Registered/Unregistered

-It was important to me from the beginning that FreeFido be accessible to an unregistered user, in some capacitites.
+It was important to me from the beginning that Scales & Tails be accessible to an unregistered user, in some capacitites.
 I wanted the website to sell the product to a new user quickly by immediately inviting them into the community through the park's information, articles and gallery sections.
 The following is a breakdown of the site's accessibility for registered/unregistered users:

 | Feature   | Unregistered User | Registered, Logged-In User |
 |-----------|-------------------|-----------------|